Brussels Airlines passengers to New York stranded for a second night in European hotels

 On 19 November, Brussels Airlines Airbus A330-300 registered OO-SFG operating flight SN501 from Brussels to New York JFK diverted to Dublin after an engine failure.

-The 154 passengers spent a night in Dublin hotels before being transferred by a Brussels Airlines Airbus A320 registered OO-SNL to Paris CDG, where they were supposed to catch one of the five flights going to New York FFK that day.
+The 154 passengers spent a night in Dublin hotels before being transferred by a Brussels Airlines Airbus A320 registered OO-SNL to Paris CDG, where they were supposed to catch one of the five flights going to New York JFK that day.

 However, things didn’t go as expected.
 All the flights to New York were overcrowded, days before the Thanksgiving holiday in the United States, and couldn’t accommodate the additional passengers from Brussels Airlines.
-Hence, many of them spent a second night abroad in Paris hotels.
+Hence, some of them spent a second night abroad in Paris hotels.

 “We have done our utmost to give care to our passengers in difficult circumstances … but unfortunately we could not provide an optimal solution to all.
 We very much regret the inconvenience this caused for our customers,” the airline said.